openshift/enhancements/enhancements/installer/openstack-availibility-zones.md

 ### User Stories

-#### Day 2 Additional Machinepool
+#### Day 2 Additional MachineSet

-As a user, I want to be able to add Machinepools on a different AZ then the one the installer is currently installed on in order to increase the availibility of my cluster, and to re-distribute the load.
+As a user, I want to be able to add a MachineSet on a different AZ than the ones the current Compute nodes are currently running on.

 #### Install time Machinepool AZ customization

-As a user, I want to customize which AZs each Machinepool can be installed onto when the cluster is first installed.
+As a user, I want control over which Availability zones the Compute nodes are distributed to.

 #### Default AZ discovery and HA installation

-When I install OpenShift on an openstack cluster that has multiple AZs, I want the installer to discover the available AZs and install the cluster across all of them in a way that is highly available without taking away from the user experience.
+When I install OpenShift on an OpenStack cluster that has multiple AZs, I want the installer to discover the available AZs and install the cluster across all of them in a way that is highly available without taking away from the user experience.

 ## Implementation Details/Notes/Constraints